preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests/requests/index.rst

 Requests
 ==========

-This is documentation is just started, for new functionality available in Omnia 6.6 and later.
+This documentation is just started, for new functionality available in Omnia 6.6 and later.
 More information will be added soon.

 All created requests are listed here.
 You can filter on "Requested By" and "Progress Status" (In Progress or Completed).